victoriastefanou/bachelor_thesis/README.md

 The Rcode folder contains code for statistical analyses.
 Specifically, Generalized Linear Mixed Models, Restricted Maximum Likelihood Estimation Models and t-tests were employed to analyse MW and PC rates and eye movements.

-The PythonCode folder contains code for preprocessing raw BeGaze files into csv, alongside some descriptive statistics.
+The Python code zip file contains code for preprocessing raw BeGaze files into csv, alongside some descriptive statistics.